Sixty-miler: Royal Commission of 1919–1920

-The six-month period from December 1918 to May 1919 saw the loss of three sixty-milers, the Tuggerah (owned by Wallarah Colliery), the Undola (owned by Coalcliff Collery), and the Myola (owned by Howard Smith Limited).
-There were survivors from the Tuggerah and Myola.
-The Undola had been lost with all hands, her fate unknown.
-In preceding years another three sixty-milers had been lost—the Wallarah (in 1914), the Commonwealth (in 1916), and the Yambacoona (in 1917).
+The six-month period from December 1918 to May 1919 saw the loss of three sixty-milers, Tuggerah (owned by Wallarah Colliery), Undola (owned by Coalcliff Collery), and Myola (owned by Howard Smith).
+There were survivors from Tuggerah and Myola.
+Undola had been lost with all hands, her fate unknown.
+In preceding years another three sixty-milers had been lost—Wallarah (in 1914), Commonwealth (in 1916), and Yambacoona (in 1917).
 Pressure from the Seamen's Union and others led to the establishment of a Royal Commission of Inquiry.

 The Royal Commission of Inquiry into the Design, Construction, Management, Equipment, Manning, Leading, Navigation and Running of the Vessels Engaged in the Coastal Coal-carrying Trade in New South Wales and into the Cause or Causes of the Loss of the Colliers Undola, Myola and Tuggerah, sat for 29-days in 1919-1920 and called 123 witnesses.
 The Commissioners also inspected eighteen ships—including two under 80-tons—and the loading facilities at Catherine Hill Bay, Hexham, The Dyke (Newcastle), Bulli, Bellambi, Wollongong and Port Kembla.

 Evidence was given at the Royal Commission that sixty-milers sometimes went to sea without properly trimming the coal first—resulting in a list to one side—and with the hatches off or not properly secured with tarpaulins.
-The Royal Commission found that both the Tuggerah and the Undola had departed, with all hatch covers off to allow the coal to be trimmed.
+The Royal Commission found that both Tuggerah and Undola had departed, with all hatch covers off to allow the coal to be trimmed.

-In the case of the Tuggerah, at the time that the ship foundered, covers on one hatch were in place but had yet to be secured with tarpaulins and the other hatch was open to allow the coal to be trimmed.
+In the case of Tuggerah, at the time that the ship foundered, covers on one hatch were in place but had yet to be secured with tarpaulins and the other hatch was open to allow the coal to be trimmed.
 The ship had taken a sudden lurch to port—the lee side—and a large sea came over the port rail, filling the well deck.
 This was followed by more seas in quick succession and the ship then turned over and sank.
-The Royal Commission's finding on the Tuggerah was that, "The cause of the sinking was undoubtedly water entering through open hatches."
+The Royal Commission's finding on Tuggerah was that, "The cause of the sinking was undoubtedly water entering through open hatches."